leikanger/leikanger.github.io/about_the_author.md

 My primary aim is to understand learning and autonmy to a level by which an autonomous agent can be implemented.

 ##### 2011 -- Kavli Institute for Systems Neuroscience/ Biology of Memory, NTNU
-  In 2011 I had the pleasure of studying under May-Britt and Edvard Moser, 3 years before members of the lab shared the 2014 Nobel Prize in Physiology and Medicine with John O'Keefe.
+  In 2011 I had the pleasure of studying under May-Britt and Edvard Moser, years before the Mosers shared the 2014 Nobel Prize in Physiology and Medicine with John O'Keefe.
-  This was done in parallel with completing my MSc degree in Engineering Cybernetics.
+  This was done on the side of completing my MSc degree in Engineering Cybernetics.

 ##### 2012 -- Engineering Cybernetics: Biomedical Robotics, NTNU
   Master's degree at Norwegian University of Technology and Science (NTNU).